• Skip to primary navigation

 • ×

-Home » Rice, Noodles, Potatoes » Vegan Pancit Sotanghon
+Home » Rice, Noodles, Potatoes » Pancit Glass Noodles (Pancit Sotanghon)

-This delicious Vegan Pancit Sotanghon is a quick and easy Filipino stir-fry noodle recipe made with bean thread noodles, veggies and fried tofu.
-It’s a savory vegan dish that’s perfect for potlucks, parties or any occasion!
+This delicious Pancit Glass Noodles (Pancit Sotanghon) is a quick and easy Filipino stir-fry noodle recipe made with bean thread noodles, veggies, and fried tofu.
+It's a savory vegan dish that's perfect for potlucks, parties, and it's meat free!

 vegan pancit sotanghon served in a white bowl with fried tofu on top and garnished with sliced green onions and calamansi